danielharrell/open-eyes-lect-2017-18/Open.md

 being open: that if we were open, how things seem would be how things are.
 But philosophy predicated on diference between seeming and being.
-- Perhaps mention Descartes in this context: needs malicious demon to really get seeming separated from being.
+- Perhaps mention Descartes in this context: to separate seeming from being requires more than an appeal to the deceptions in perception, for these are local, not global, and self-correcting.
+You need a more general comparison involving all of wakeful life, either in dreaming, or in a deceptive being outside me.
+Also compare to Plato.
+Platonic cave.
+A prisoner "unchained", but how?
+By whom? needs malicious demon to really get seeming separated from being.
+No continuity between seeming and being; need break.

 To clarify what I mean, consider this passage, from a book by Bergson: